apache/flink/docs/dev/libs/cep.md

 Next, we can append further states to detect complex patterns.
 We can control the contiguity of two succeeding events to be accepted by the pattern.

-Strict contiguity means that two matching events have to succeed directly.
+Strict contiguity means that two matching events have to be directly the one after the other.
 This means that no other events can occur in between.
 A strict contiguity pattern state can be created via the `next` method.

 <div class="codetabs" markdown="1">